dokobit/gateway-sdk-php/README.md

     ], $logger);
     ```

 2. Use the client instantiated above to make the desired API calls.
 To do that, instantiate a respective request object and pass it to the client.
-For example, to upload a file to Gateway, :
+For example, to upload a file to Gateway:
     ```php
     use Dokobit\Gateway\Query\File\Upload;